-Once in a while, a show will shake things up and do Something Completely Different.
-One way of doing that is by turning the show into a The Musical for an episode.
+Once in a while, a show will shake things up and do Something Completely Different

 Opinions on a Musical Episode can differ wildly.
 Many will enjoy the up-beat, unexpected change of pace, while many will dis-like it for that very reason.
 Also, like any premise, the songs and choreography have to be good, or else you're doomed from the start.

 open/close all folders

 - One episode of Kure-nai depicts the characters' attempts to rehearse a musical for a local festival, which eventually leads them to come up with their own material from scratch.
 It turns out that it is a ploy by Benika to keep Murasaki entertained - which by and far succeeds.

 - Nadia: The Secret of Blue Water had a Character Song episode at the end of its infamous Island/Africa arc.